Tree Of Life

 The Wilderness Center’s Tree of Life program is a way to create a vital, living memorial that grows stronger and more beautiful with each passing year.
 People donate Trees of Life for a variety of life events – births, deaths, weddings, birthdays, anniversaries, graduations and once in honor of a playwright’s first successful production.

-When you make a donation to the Tree of Life program, The Wilderness Center:
+When you make a donation of $10 or more to the Tree of Life program, The Wilderness Center:

-- Acknowledges the gift by sending you a letter and receipt (gifts are tax-deductible).
+- Acknowledges the gift by sending you a letter and receipt (Available for gifts of $10 and above only).

 - Plants a tree.
 Forestry experts at TWC plant trees each spring when conditions are best.
 Trees are planted with an eye toward improving wildlife habitat, enhancing the beauty of the area and augmenting the educational program through demonstration plantings.